equaynor/cli/README.md

 - __The Kemetic Yoga section__

-  - This section feature for key information points.
+  - This section features four key information points highlighting the benefits of Kemetic Yoga and why the visitor should engage.
-  - This section introduces the user to RootnRise with an eye catching animation to grab their attention.
+  - Each point is highlighted by an resonating icon.
+  - Following is a video to give more background information.